CE Marking Cast Stone Explained, Plus Which Standards Apply

 CE Marking Cast Stone is required but only in certain circumstances

-Gary Horsall, Director of Procter Cast Stone, explains under what circumstances CE Marking cast stone products to the EU Construction Products Regulation is mandatory, and when it would not be legal to do so.
+Our Director of Procter Cast Stone explains under what circumstances CE Marking cast stone products to the EU Construction Products Regulation is mandatory, and when it would not be legal to do so.
 This technical article also discusses the related matter of the different standards that should be applied when manufacturing cast stone.

 Following an extensive consultation process, there is now industry consensus on the circumstances under which cast stone products should be CE marked in accordance with the EU Construction Products Regulation 305/2011 (CPR), which came into force on 1 July 2013 to replace the Construction Products Directive (CPD).
-Led by the United Kingdom Cast Stone Association (UKCSA), of which Procter Cast Stone is a Full Member, the UK-wide consultation involved industry experts including representatives from manufacturers and BSI.
 Now that guidance documents have been published containing tables and a checklist there is, at last, clarity for architects, specifiers, manufacturers, suppliers and contractors.
 Prior to this there was confusion and conflicting advice, so all parties will welcome the new, easily understood guidelines.

 One of the problems behind the previous confusion is that the CPR was developed by the European Commission and therefore refers to European standards including EN 771-5 (Specification for masonry units.
 Manufactured stone masonry units), of which BS EN 771-5:2011 is the current edition of the equivalent ‘transposed’ British Standard published by BSI.
 However, BSI also publishes BS 1217:2008 (Cast stone.
 Specification), which is the standard followed by most UK manufacturers of cast stone – though the Specification for Cast Stone published by UKCSA, and which UKCSA members adhere to, is more stringent than BS 1217.